awsugblr/awsugblr/src/pages/blog/2019-04-29-meetup-report-april-2019-meetup-build-with-serverless-for-aws-ug-sao-paulo-friends.md

 >
 >

+Let's continue to nurture the cross-learnings across the boundaries.\
 \
 Stay tuned for upcoming meetups.
 Follow us on [Linkedin](https://www.linkedin.com/in/awsugblr/) or [Twitter](https://twitter.com/awsugblr) and for more update please visit: <https://awsugblr.in>